 Managers should remind employees of their common interest in the success of the organization, and how the combined effort of all the employees is what creates that success.
 For instance, managers might highlight how well different “teams” are doing, or how each individual’s output improves the overall company’s bottom line.

+Step 2.
 Benefits of social bonding outside of the workplace

 Afterwork, voluntary, social hangouts create relaxed environments for employees to observe each other’s behavior outside of work-related contexts that might be stressful and competitive.
 Casual settings provide a great opportunity for authentic communication that lead to the disclosure of personal and unique information.
 Such authentic communication in turn leads to more comfortable relationships.

 Employers and employees can take advantage of improving work relationships outside the workplace with employer-sponsored events, informal employee-led events, and self-disclosure.